promanenko/gigaspaces-sbp-jekyll/storm-integration.markdown

 We use pure Storm to build topology.
 There are several reasons why we don’t use Trident for this application.
 We are tolerant to page views loss if some Storm node fails.
 We don’t need exactly-once processing semantic.
 Instead, we want to maximize throughput and minimize latency.

-## Google Analytics Topology.
-High level overview.
+## Google Analytics Topology - High level overview.

 ![alt tag](/sbp/attachment_files/storm/google-analytics-topology.png)

 PageView spout forks five branches, each branch calculates its report and can be scaled independently.
 The final bolt in the branch writes data to XAP space.
 In the next sections we take a closer look at branches design.

-## Top urls topology branch
+## Top urls Topology Branch

 Top urls report displays top 10 visited urls for the last ten seconds.
 Topology implements distributed rolling count algorithm.
 The report is updated every second.